ejexit-hub/docs/docs/work-instructions/equipment-setup-example.md

 ---
 id: equipment-setup-example
-title: Equipment Setup Example
+title: Equipment Setup
 sidebar_label: Equipment Setup
-description: Equipment setup and configuration procedures with step-by-step guidance
+description: Equipment setup and configuration procedures
 ---

+import Details from '@site/src/components/Details';

-# Equipment Setup Example
+# Equipment Setup Procedures

 This is a practical example of how to create work instructions with pictures for equipment setup.